Our Review of Ladder Internships: Should You Apply?

 5. You’ll have a guided internship experience

 If you haven’t had any past internship experience, you may be confused about how to go about an unstructured/independent internship or research program.
-To solve for this, you can consider Ladder internships, keeping in mind that your Ladder coach will constantly provide guidance and advice for your project and this mentorship will allow you to maximize your potential and refine your project!
+To solve for this, you can consider Ladder internships, keeping in mind that your Ladder coach will constantly provide guidance and advice for your project, which many past interns have praised in various Ladder internships reviews.
+This mentorship will allow you to maximize your potential and refine your project!

 Cons: